Derby County F.C.–Leicester City F.C. rivalry

 The fixture between Leicester City and Derby County is a football rivalry in the East Midlands.
 The fixture is often called an East Midlands derby.
-Although both clubs have a strong mutual dislike of each other, they both consider Nottingham Forest their main rivals.
+The two clubs have a strong mutual dislike of each other, and the rivalry is keenly felt on the border between both cities and counties.
+However, Derby supporters generally consider Nottingham Forest to be their main rivals, while Leicester supporters generally consider both Nottingham Forest and Coventry City to be their main rivals.